gm0027/Notre-Dame-Portfolio/README.md

 - Shopify (SHOP)

 I have chosen the weight of each stock by assessing the Annualized Sharpe Ratio of each stock.
 In this hypothetical situation, I have chosen an initial investment of $100,000 and levered the Total Market Index based on my portfolio beta.

+Please refer to the Beating_Market file for the code.

+This is not investment advice.